mih9898/test/screenshots-and-reflections/week-2/weekly-reflection.md

 However, it should be hardcoded in the main.
 #### What additional resources did you use or what help did you receive to complete your work?

-No, additional resources were used.
+No additional resources were used.